Summary

 Analysis

-On June 10, 2024, about 2008 eastern daylight time, an experimental, amateur-built Clapp Saberwing airplane, N120SW, was substantially damaged when it was involved in an accident near Valdosta, Georgia.
+On June 10, 2024, about 2000 eastern daylight time, an experimental amateur-built Clapp Saberwing airplane, N120SW, was substantially damaged when it was involved in an accident near Valdosta, Georgia.
 The pilot sustained serious injuries.
-The airplane was operated as a Title 14 Code of Federal Regulations Part 91 flight test.
+The airplane was operated as a Title 14 Code of Federal Regulations Part 91 test flight.

-The pilot reported that he departed Valdosta Regional Airport (VLD), Valdosta, Georgia on a local flight to perform system checks of the airplane.
-During a functional check of the ignition system, the airplane experienced a total loss of engine power about 8 miles southwest of VLD.
+The pilot reported that he departed Valdosta Regional Airport (VLD), Valdosta, Georgia, on a local flight to perform system checks of the airplane.
+During a functional check of the ignition system, while selecting between points and electronic ignition at a high engine power setting, the engine lost all power about 8 miles southwest of VLD.
 After multiple unsuccessful attempts to restart the engine, the pilot declared an emergency and executed a forced landing to a field.

 During the landing, the airplane impacted a utility line and came to rest inverted in a field about 2 miles from the airport.
 The right wing, fuselage, and empennage sustained substantial damage.